Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 Finally, Amazon S3 becomes a central location to store analytical datasets, providing access for multiple analytic processes at the same time.
 This allows the solution to avoid the costly process of moving data between the storage system and processing system.

+An object is composed of a file and any metadata that describes that file.
+To store an object in Amazon S3, you upload the file you want to store into a bucket.
+When you upload a file, you can set permissions on the object and add any metadata.

+Buckets are logical containers for objects.
+You can have one or more buckets in your account and can control access for each bucket individually.
+You control who can create, delete, and list objects in the bucket.
+You can also view access logs for the bucket and its objects and choose the geographical region where Amazon S3 will store the bucket and its contents.